idesolutions/simple-logo-carousel/readme.txt

 * Link logos to an internal or external link.
 * Categorize logos for different carousels.
 * Display carousels anywhere on your site via a shortcode.

-= Upgrade Notice To 1.5 =
-If you are upgrading from any prior versions to 1.5, please bear in mind your carousel options will be cleared.
-You will have to reconfigure your carousel options again to have them displayed properly.

 == Installation ==
 1. Upload the entire simple-logo-carousel folder to the /wp-content/plugins/ directory.